bhavinparekh/cannes-data-scraping/README.md

   );
   ```
   - The UNIVERSE_NAME must be choosen from on of the created in the backoffice (https://backoffice.clicknlerins.fr/#/universes)
+- The generated files will be under the workspace dir ( check the `workspaceDir` variable in the file `src/functions.js`)

-Check the `main.js` file form more understanding
+Check the `src/main.js` file form more understanding